ZhihaoGu11/TyrLoc/README.md

 ## Citation
 If TyrLoc hepls your research, please cite the paper in your publications.

     @inproceedings{gu2021tyrloc,
-    author = {Gu, Zhihao and He, Taiwei and Yin, Junwei and Xu, Yuedong and Wu, Jun},
+      title={TyrLoc: a low-cost multi-technology MIMO localization system with a single RF chain}, author={Gu, Zhihao and He, Taiwei and Yin, Junwei and Xu, Yuedong and Wu, Jun}, booktitle={Proceedings of the 19th Annual International Conference on Mobile Systems, Applications, and Services}, year={2021}
-    title = {TyrLoc: A Low-Cost Multi-Technology MIMO Localization System with a Single RF Chain},
-    year = {2021}
     }